-A bequest is a gift or donation of any size that is left in your will.
-A bequest is a wonderful way to ensure that your generosity continues to make a significant difference beyond your lifetime.
+A bequest is a gift or donation that is left in a will – and a wonderful way to ensure Jewish culture thrives beyond your lifetime.

-If you are considering or have already made a bequest to the Jewish Museum, please do let us know, in confidence.
+If you are considering or have already made a bequest to us, please let us know, in confidence.

 Membership of the Lubofsky Society

 Membership of the Society is open to anyone who confirms in writing that they have made a bequest to the Jewish Museum of Australia.
 Once you have advised us of your decision to leave a bequest to the Museum, you will be invited to become a member of the Lubofsky Society.
 Members come together to enjoy events with a variety of speakers and entertainment throughout the year.

 - Invitations to attend events with special guest speakers.

 - A private tour of the Jewish Museum for friends and family.

 - A special lapel pin.